muditbhargava66/dropgrad/README.md

 - Supports per-parameter drop rates for fine-grained control
 - Implements drop rate schedulers for dynamic regularization
 - Provides an option to apply "full" update drop for further regularization
+- Utilizes mixed-precision training for improved performance and memory efficiency (CUDA devices only)

+## Updates

+- Added support for training a Vision Transformer (ViT) on the CIFAR-10 dataset under different regularization scenarios:
+  - No Dropout, No DropGrad (Baseline)
+  - Dropout only (using the best dropout rate based on grid search)
+  - DropGrad only (using the best drop rate based on grid search)
+  - Dropout + DropGrad (using the best combination of drop rates based on grid search)
+- Implemented support for various optimizers (Adam, AdamW, SGD, AdaGrad, AdaDelta) in the ViT training example
+- Provided code for visualizing train/test loss curves for different regularization scenarios and optimizers
+- Updated the code to automatically detect and utilize the available hardware (MPS, CUDA, or CPU) for training
+- Incorporated mixed-precision training using `torch.cuda.amp` for improved performance and memory efficiency on CUDA devices
+- Adjusted the ViT model architecture and hyperparameters for faster experimentation
+- Implemented graceful handling of KeyboardInterrupt exception during training
+- Updated the code directory structure to include the ViT experiment files

 ## Code Structure